-Too Much Emphasis Placed on a Salesperson’s Industry Experience
+Too Much Emphasis Is Placed on a Salesperson’s Industry Experience

-Just because a salesperson has specific industry sales experience, does not mean it’s good industry experience.
+Just because a salesperson has specific industry sales experience, does not mean it is good industry experience.
 Often these people bring bad habits to the table, which are very difficult or impossible to change.

-The best indicator of top sales talent is based upon the individual – their habits, attitudes and skills – not specific areas of product knowledge.
+The best indicator of successful sales performances is based upon the individual – their habits, attitudes and skills – not specific areas of product knowledge.
 The old cliché holds true, “It’s easier to teach a salesperson what to sell, than how to sell.”

 Ego drive and empathy (not industry experience) are the true drivers of sales achievement and success.